woody180/tinyeditor/README.md

 # Make content editable

-In HTML, parent element must have class that you specified in selector of the initialization function, for instances - **editable** and child element must have class the same class with '-cage' at the end: **editable-cage**.
+In HTML, parent element must have class that you specified in selector of the initialization function, for instances - **editable** and child element must have the same class with '-cage' at the end: **editable-cage**.
 See example

 ```
 <section>